jbosstm/quickstart/README.md

 4. `mvn clean install`

 _NOTE:_
-One of the BlackTie quickstarts requires the Oracle driver to be downloaded and configured, see [blacktie/test/initializeBlackTie.xml](blacktie/test/initializeBlackTie.xml) for more details.

-It is disabled by default but running `./blacktie/run_all_quickstarts.[sh|bat] tx` will execute it.

-_NOTE:_
 As the scope of Narayana quickstart is broad - it shows integration with many platform &ndash; you need to expect a big amount of data to be downloaded from Maven repository.